devgen124/komandir/public_html/wp-content/plugins/google-captcha/readme.txt

 8. reCaptcha Allow List page.

 == Changelog ==

+= V1.84 - 26.08.2025 =
+* Pro : The Block disposable emails functionality has been added.
+* NEW : The new compatibility with BWS Login Register Form has been added.
+* Update : BWS Panel section was updated.

+= V1.83 - 13.07.2025 =
+* Bugfix : Fixed small bug with plugin activation.

+= V1.82 - 11.07.2025 =
+* Update : All functionality was updated for WordPress 6.8.
+* Pro : The new compatibility with Forminator forms has been added.
+* Update : BWS Panel section was updated.
+* Bugfix : Minor bugs fixed.
+* NEW : Ability to change the reCaptcha error message has been added.

+= V1.80 - 06.02.2025 =
+* Update : All functionality was updated for WordPress 6.7.
+* Pro : New option Weekdays and Hours.
+* Pro : The new compatibility with Formidable forms.

+= V1.79 - 26.12.2024 =
+* Update : All functionality was updated for WordPress 6.5.
+* Bugfix : Vulnerability fixes.

+= V1.78 - 17.09.2024 =
+* Update : All functionality was updated for WordPress 6.5.
+* Update : Check keys reminder added .

+= V1.75 - 28.05.2024 =
+* Update : All functionality was updated for WordPress 6.5.
+* Update : BWS Panel section was updated.
+* Pro : The new compatibility with MemberPress forms has been added.
+* Pro : The new compatibility with Flatsome WooCommerce popup login/register forms has been added.
+* Bugfix : Minor bugs fixed.

 = V1.74 - 25.12.2023 =
 * Update : All functionality was updated for WordPress 6.4.2